goosetea04/fshopping-list/README.md

 ### Explain the function of CookieRequest and explain why a CookieRequest instance needs to be shared with all components in a Flutter application.

+The `CookieRequest` class, part of the `pbp_django_auth` package, serves as a tool for managing authentication-related tasks in our Flutter application, specifically handling `login`, `logout`, and `HTTP` requests involving cookies.
+This class is responsible for managing the necessary cookies or tokens required for authentication with the Django backend server.
+To ensure a unified authentication state across the application, a `CookieRequest` instance should be shared with all components using a Provider in Flutter.
+This sharing mechanism guarantees that changes in login status, user data, and cookies are consistently reflected throughout the application.
+By centralizing authentication through a shared `CookieRequest` instance, the approach enhances code efficiency, reduces redundancy, and streamlines the user experience by facilitating easy tracking of cookies/tokens in a centralized manner.

 ### Explain the mechanism of fetching data from JSON until it can be displayed on Flutter.